-During the early 19th century, Leslie succeeded John Playfair in the chair of mathematics at Edinburgh.
+Leslie first worked as a tutor.
+In 1805, Leslie succeeded John Playfair in the chair of mathematics at Edinburgh.
 There, he published two volumes of A Course of Mathematics-the first, entitled Elements of Geometry, Geometrical Analysis and Plane Trigonometry, in 1809, and the second, Geometry of Curve Lines, in 1813.
 The third volume, on Descriptive Geometry and the Theory of Solids was never completed.

+In 1810 he was the first to produce artificial ice with the help of an airpump.
+He had developed an absorption refrigeration system using water and sulphuric acid as the two materials.
 In 1813, John Leslie published A Short Account of Experiments and Instruments depending on the relations of Air to Heat and Moisture.
 This work was based on his invention of a process of artificial ice-making.
 Also in 1818, Leslie published On certain impressions of cold transmitted from the higher atmosphere, with an instrument (the aethrioscope) adapted to measure them which appeared in the Transactions of the Royal Society of Edinburgh.

-Leslie became a member of the Royal Society of Edinburgh and he was promoted to the chair of natural philosophy, which he held until his death.
+When John Playfair died in 1819, Leslie was promoted to the more congenial chair of natural philosophy, which he held until his death.Leslie became a member of the Royal Society of Edinburgh and he was promoted to the chair of natural philosophy, which he held until his death.
 His famous work about multiplication table The Philosophy of Arithmetic was published in 1820.
 In 1823 he published, chiefly for the use of his class, the first volume of his never-completed Elements of Natural Philosophy.

 References and Further Reading: